-If you want an inexpensive mesh-networking solution, the Samsung SmartThings Wifi mesh router offers the most economical option for whole-house coverage as well as great performance.
+If you want an inexpensive mesh-networking solution, the Samsung SmartThings Wifi mesh router is our favorite budget option, offering the most economical mesh system for whole-house coverage and great performance.

-Mesh routers offer broader coverage than standard wireless routers, and offer a more seamless experience than Wi-Fi extenders, making them ideal for larger homes.
+Mesh routers are ideal for larger homes, offering broader coverage than standard wireless routers, and a more seamless experience than Wi-Fi extenders.
 Whether you need a mesh system for inexpensive whole-house coverage or security that covers all of your connected devices, here are the mesh routers to buy now.

 When it comes to the best mesh system, the Netgear Orbi has it all: superb performance, easy setup and flexibility to handle everything from a modest apartment to a sprawling mansion.

 Even without the mesh extensions, the Orbi's base unit manages to be one of the fastest, most powerful routers we've ever tested.
 Pair it with an Orbi extension and the system easily covers a 5,000-square-foot home.
 Even when we tested throughput through multiple walls and on different floors, the Orbi's performance led the pack and offers the best you can get for multistory homes.

 On top of this stellar performance, the Orbi also offers best-in-class flexibility, with add-on units that provide Alexa voice capability, plug-and-play expansion and even weatherproofed satellite units for outdoor coverage.